Skip to content

 Bio

-Paulina Inara Rodis is an accomplished scholar and educator, currently serving as an Assistant Professor of Sociology at Colorado College.
-She teaches courses on Racial Inequality, Digital Racism and Sexism, and Communities and Networks.
+She is currently an Assistant Professor of Sociology at Colorado College, where she teaches courses on Racial Inequality, Digital Racism and Sexism, and Communities and Networks.
+Dr. Rodis brings a mixed-methods approach to her work and is deeply invested in creating research that is both theoretically grounded and publicly engaged.

 Postdoc Appointment